isabella232/generator/README.md

 - Installs [`eslint`](https://www.npmjs.com/package/eslint) and [`eslint-config-lob`](https://www.npmjs.com/package/eslint-config-lob)
 - Creates an [`.eslintrc`](generators/eslint/templates/eslintrc) file that [configures the linter](http://eslint.org/docs/user-guide/configuring) to use `eslint-config-lob`'s default rules
 - Creates an [`.eslintignore`](generators/eslint/templates/eslintignore) file that excludes the `coverage/` folder from linting
-- Adds a `lint` npm script to lint all javascript files in the project
+- Adds a `lint` yarn script to lint all javascript files in the project

 ### Node Version